 In general, you will be eating Spanish food —which is not normally very spicy and often cooked with olive oil and garlic.
 You will choose from a menu that reflects the cuisine typical of the region in which we are walking and delicious local wines to accompany the meal.
 The cuisine across Spain is quite varied, thus one region may emphasize meat and another seafood.
 You can expect good bread, good wine, fresh vegetables, fresh meat/fish and home-made desserts.
 For the few meals where you dine on your own, we will give you restaurant recommendations.

 Where will we sleep?

-You will sleep in four or five-star hotels, beautiful country inns, renovated palaces and some renovated monasteries or convents.
+You will sleep in four or five-star hotels, beautiful country inns, renovated palaces, or renovated monasteries or convents.
 We have chosen the best lodging in each town on the path, many with their own centuries-old story.

-How can we sleep in the same hotel for 2 nights and still walk the last 150 kms?
+Will we sleep in the same hotel for 2 nights?

 What are the sleeping arrangements?

 Couples usually share a room.
 If you are traveling on your own or with a friend, you can choose whether to have a roommate or your own private room.
 If you opt for your own room, you will pay the single supplement fee.
 Some of our hotels offer a king, queen or double bed for couples.
 All hotels will have two separate beds if you are sharing with a friend.
 Be advised that in some hotels, a double bed is two twin beds put together.